180D-FW-2023/Team3/RPI/readme.md

 There is also the mosquitto.conf file.
 This file belongs in /etc/mosquitto/ and enables the type of broker we want the RPI to be running.
 There are more detailed instructions for setting up the broker in the user manual.

-There is also a small data folder that holds CSV files that display the type of data the RPI is recieving from the IMU/ESP32.
+There is also a small data folder that holds CSV files that display the type of data the RPI is recieving from the IMU/ESP32, and outputs from runs of the final iteration of the project.